annwhoorma/cvdl-three-awesome-models/README.md

 ## Training YOLOv4

-I used tiny-config and Darknet environment to train YOLOv4.
+I used tiny-config and Darknet data format to train YOLOv4.
 As described before, I used Roboflow to convert dataset in Supervisely format to dataset in Darknet format.

 - YOLOv4 trained for 6000 iterations
 - Last accuracy: 79.66%; best accuracy: 83.51%